opnfv/opnfvdocs/docs/userguide/onos.rst

 ONOS is an SDN controller platform developed and released by the `ONOS project <https://www.onosproject.org>`_.
-The ONOS controller is installed and configured in OPNFV as the networking component of a variety of OPNFV VNFi scenarios.
+The ONOS controller is installed and configured in OPNFV as the networking component of a variety of OPNFV NFVI scenarios.

-ONOS runs within a JVM that is installed in OPNFV within a container and integrated with OpenStack.
-The ONOS instance can be configured through the OpenStack Horizon interface, or accessed directly from the OPNFV Jumphost.
-The Brahmaputra release of OPNFV integrates the latest `ONOS 1.4 (EMU) <https://wiki.onosproject.org/display/ONOS/Download+packages+and+tutorial+VMs>`_ release version.
+ONOS runs within a JVM instance and is integrated with OpenStack via a Neutron ML2 plugin.
+The ONOS instance can be configured through the OpenStack Neutron interface, or through native ONOS tools, from the OPNFV jumphost.
+The Brahmaputra release of OPNFV integrates the latest
+`ONOS 1.4 (EMU) <https://wiki.onosproject.org/display/ONOS/Download+packages+and+tutorial+VMs>`_
+release version.

 ONOS references
 ---------------

-For an overview of the ONOS controller a good reference is the `User Guide <https://wiki.onosproject.org/display/ONOS/User's+Guide>`_.
+For an overview of the ONOS controller, please see `User Guide <https://wiki.onosproject.org/display/ONOS/User's+Guide>`_.
 For more detailed information about the EMU version of ONOS, documentation is available on the `ONOS download page <https://wiki.onosproject.org/display/ONOS/Download+packages+and+tutorial+VMs>`_.